Pratikjalodkar/new1/README.md

 #### Step 2: Create a Virtual Environment
 It is recommended to create a virtual environment to manage dependencies.
 You can create one using:

-python -m venv venv
+python -m venv env

 Activate the virtual environment On Windows:

-venv\Scripts\activate
+env\Scripts\activate

 #### Step 3 : Install dependencies
 Install the required packages using pip.
 Make sure you have a requirements.txt file in your project.
 If not, you can create one with the necessary packages: